kapawlak/128A_Remote/lab0-LearningiOLab/lab0.md

 1. Open the software, go to “chart mode”(  ![](imgs/chartmodebutton.png)).
 We can uncheck the $B_x$ and $B_y$ boxes on the plot, and keep only the $z-$component in this experiment.
 2. Start recording.
 You should see a horizontal line on the plot.
-3. Hold the magnet above the "M" symbol, with one side facing up.
+3. Hold the magnet above the "M" symbol, with one flat side facing up.
 Move it up and down above the magnetometer.
-4. Now flip the orientation of the magnet and repeat the motion.
+4. Now flip the magnet over so and repeat the motion.
 5. Stop recording to view the collected data.
 You may need to use the zoom feature or change the axis scaling to see all of the data.

 ::: Question